nil-two/cdf/README.md

 ### cdf -w [sh|bash|zsh]

 Output the wrapper script.
-If specified shell, it outputs wrapper script optimized for the shell.
+If shell specified, it outputs wrapper script optimized for the shell.

 ```
 $ eval "$(cdf -w)"